 ONGOING INVESTIGATION NOTICE: The Schall Law Firm Announces the Filing of a Class Action Lawsuit Against Norwegian Cruise Line Holdings Ltd. and Encourages Investors with Losses in Excess of $100,000 to Contact the Firm ACCESSWIRE

-LOS ANGELES, CA / ACCESSWIRE / April 5, 2020 / The Schall Law Firm, a national shareholder rights litigation firm, announces that it is investigating claims on behalf of investors of Norwegian Cruise Line Holdings Ltd. ("Norwegian" or "the Company") (NASDAQ:NCLH) for violations of the securities laws.
+LOS ANGELES, CA / ACCESSWIRE / April 9, 2020 / The Schall Law Firm, a national shareholder rights litigation firm, announces that it is investigating claims on behalf of investors of Norwegian Cruise Line Holdings Ltd. ("Norwegian" or "the Company") (NYSE:NCLH) for violations of the securities laws.

 The investigation focuses on whether the Company issued false and/or misleading statements and/or failed to disclose information pertinent to investors.
 Norwegian is the subject of an article published by the Miami New Times on March 9, 2020, titled "Leaked Emails: Norwegian Pressures Sales Team to Lie About Coronavirus."
 According to the Times, the leaked emails show Norwegian managers pressuring sales employees to lie to customers about the threat of the coronavirus (COVID-2019) to protect the Company against cancellations.
 One of the emails reportedly advises sales staff to tell customers, "Coronavirus can only survive in cold temperatures, so the Caribbean is a fantastic choice for your next cruise."
 Based on this news, shares of Norwegian traded down sharply during intraday trading on March 11, 2020.